 The ADA also protects individuals who have a record of a substantially limiting impairment or who are regarded as disabled by Keystone College, regardless of whether they currently have a disability.
-A substantial impairment is one that significantly limits or restricts a major life activity such as hearing, seeing, speaking, breathing, performing manual tasks, walking, or caring for oneself.
+A substantial impairment is one that significantly limits or restricts a major life activity such as hearing, speaking, breathing, performing manual tasks, walking, or caring for oneself.

-Frank Ohotnicky is designated as Keystone College's ADA/504 Coordinator responsible for overseeing efforts to comply with these disability laws, including responding to grievances and conducting investigations of any allegation of noncompliance or discrimination based on disability.
+The Office of Student Success and Retention is designated as Keystone College's ADA/504 Office responsible for overseeing efforts to comply with these disability laws, including responding to grievances and conducting investigations of any allegation of noncompliance or discrimination based on disability.